-For over forty years, beginning in 1972, ENSP has offered a distinctive undergraduate program of interdisciplinary study aimed at the analysis, management, and solution of environmental problems and issues.
-Students and faculty work together across disciplines to develop a thorough understanding of environmental sustainability in all its dimensions.
-Specifically, the program combines a core education in ecology, physical science, social sciences, and the humanities with targeted coursework in an area of expertise, including energy, conservation, water, education, and planning.
-This involves integrating knowledge from multiple disciplines to understand the functioning of environmental systems and the nature of human impact upon these systems at local, regional, and global scales.
-The department's goals are to prepare students for careers in the environmental professions, graduate studies, and positive action in their own lives, and to broadly promote ecological literacy in order to help maintain and enhance the guality of human and natural environments.
+Dedicated to producing environmental problem solvers, the Department of Environmental Studies and Planning (ENSP) offers a distinctive program of interdisciplinary study.
+Students and faculty work together to develop an understanding of environmental sustainability in all its dimensions.
+The program addresses current environmental concerns that have far-reaching implications for human society, and natural systems.
+This involves integration of knowledge from a variety of disciplines to understand the functioning of ecological systems and the nature of human impact upon these systems at local, regional, and global scales.
+The department's primary goals are to: prepare students for careers in the environmental professions, for graduate studies, and for positive action in their own lives; and to promote environmental literacy in order to maintain and enhance the quality of the human and natural environments.